Azure/serilog-sinks-azuredataexplorer/README.md

 ### Target ADX Cluster

-* IngestionEndpointUri: Ingestion endpoint of the target ADX cluster.
+* IngestionEndpointUri: Azure Data Explorer endpoint (Ingestion endpoint for Queued Ingestion, Query endpoint for Streaming Ingestion)
-* DatabaseName: Database name where the events will be ingested.
+* DatabaseName: The name of the database to which data should be ingested to
-* TableName: Table name where the events will be ingested.
+* TableName: The name of the table to which data should be ingested to
 * UseStreamingIngestion: Whether to use streaming ingestion (reduced latency, at the cost of reduced throughput) or queued ingestion (increased latency, but much higher throughput).

 ### Mapping